 But CDs are designed to be longer-term investments.
 Unlike your checking account—which allows multiple deposits and withdrawals each day—CDs are meant to be left alone.
 Cashing in or canceling a CD before it matures can cost you.

 Banks and credit unions typically charge penalties for early CD withdrawals.
-You might have no choice but to pay the penalty if a withdrawal is your only option, but in some cases you might be able to avoid it.
+You might have no choice but to pay the penalty if a withdrawal is your only option, but in some cases you might be able to avoid the penalty.

 The Reason Behind CD Penalties

-Yes, use your money.
-The bank has also made commitments.
-It lends to other customers and buys investments that have maturities, much like CDs.
-If you demand your money early, the bank might have to pay a “penalty” elsewhere.
+Banks use the money you deposit to lend it to other customers and buy investments that have maturities, much like CDs.
+If you demand your money early, the bank might have to pay its own form of penalty elsewhere.

 A Sample Penalty Schedule

-A sample penalty schedule might look like this:
+A sample penalty schedule for early withdrawal might look like this:

 - 11-month CDs or shorter charge three months’ interest.